 Whether you’re visiting for the weekend or you’re a coffee-loving local, it pays to know where to get the best brew in the Blue Mountains.
 Here are my top coffee picks…

 Each coffee at Dbl is made with a double ristretto – the creamiest part of the espresso – to give a strong and richly flavoured coffee that is decidedly delicious.
-The beans are roasted locally and a top-secret house blend used, with single origin also available.
-Both types can be purchased in 250g–500g bags under Dbl’s own Blacksmith Coffee Co. label.
+Using Proud Mary coffee beans (Humbler blend) for espresso and with filtered coffee available, you can pair-up your cup of gold with anything from raw vegan treats to cronuts, eggs a bunch of different ways on toast, or inventive salady bowl and sandwiches.
 Read more.

-The new kid on the Blue Mountains coffee block, Cortado makes living in Bullaburra a lot more awesome because now excellent coffee is now only a few minutes away.
+Cortado makes living in Bullaburra a lot more awesome because excellent coffee is only a few minutes away.
 You’ve gotta try the cortado coffee – a Spanish style of coffee served in a cortado glass.
+It’s hard to pass up a Portuguese tart or slice of lemon polenta cake to go with it.
 Locally roasted beans and expert baristas.
 Read more.

 Another Campos coffee couturier taking care of your coffee needs in the upper-upper Mountains.
 Best enjoyed with a little something from the all-day breakfast menu… brioche French toast, perhaps?
 Or a chunky, melty, ham and cheese toastie?
 The café’s stunning food and rustic-bohemian decor make you want to sip lattes here all day.
+For equally amazing coffee and food, hit up its sister cafe Synonymous in Medlow Bath (1 Railway Parade).
 Read more.

 A lighter flavoured coffee also roasted locally and artfully poured by coffee craftspeople in both Springwood and Katoomba.
-The Katoomba café is more atmospheric and is about to have an interior makeover, so worth checking out again in the near future.
-It’s all about the coffee here so don’t go with a big appetite.
-Unless it’s for the nectar of the Gods.
+The Katoomba café is more atmospheric with a bit more wriggle room.
+It’s all about the coffee here so don’t go with a big appetite… Unless it’s for the nectar of the Gods.
 Read more.

 Can you tell I’m a Campos coffee fan?
 Who isn’t, I ask you (rhetorically).
 This cafe, set in a charming timber church in Glenbrook, also uses said reliably delicious beans and additionally offers cold-drip and single origin coffee.
 Enjoy your flat white bathed in the ethereal light of the stained-glass windows inside, or take it outside in the afternoon when sun beams rays onto the stylish outdoor area.
 Lots of lovely housemade sweet and savoury treats are available too.
 Read more.